 Governor Bill Haslam appointed David to the Tennessee Higher Education Commission in 2015, where he oversaw the implementation of the Tennessee Promise program that provides last dollar Community College scholarships and Tennessee Reconnect, designed to help adults complete their college degrees.

-In 2016, David was elected to the House of Representatives for the 8th District of Tennessee.
-He is a member of the House Financial Services Committee and serves on three subcommittees: Financial Institutions and Consumer Credit, Oversight and Investigation and Terrorism and Illicit Finance.
+In 2018, David was elected to his second term in the House of Representatives for the 8th District of Tennessee.
+He is a member of the House Financial Services Committee and serves on three subcommittees: Consumer Protection and Financial Institutions, Diversity and Inclusion, and Housing, Community Development, and Insurance.

 Working with his colleagues on the Financial Services Committee, he will fight mandates and regulations that are crushing small businesses and will stand up against wasteful government spending.

 He will continue to fight for the conservative principles that have defined his career; he stands ready to challenge the way things are done in Washington.

 David and his wife, Roberta, live in Germantown and have two children.